 Snooker can frustrate you at the best of times, but when you lose confidence in your game, it can really get you sometimes!

 It’s just so damn annoying.

-You must get that, eh?
+You must get that feeling, eh?

-And other than going back to basics, such as making sure you keep your head still and deliver the cue in a nice smooth action, then you still get that frustration.
+And other than going back to basics, such as making sure you keep your head still and deliver the cue in a nice smooth action, you still get that frustration.